-Template used for matching To define the template used to match, we have another section defined by the keyword applicable to.
-This section will contain the template defined using JavaScript with specific DSL keywords defined inside the template.
+Template used for matching To define the template used to match, we have another block defined by the keyword applicable to.
+This block will contain the template defined using JavaScript with specific DSL blocks defined inside the template.
 This template is used to identify applicable parts of the user's code to a proposal.

 '''

 1 applicable to {

 2 "let a = 0;"

-}
+3 }

 '''

-This applicable to template, will create matches on any VariableDeclaration that is initialized to the value 0, and is stored in an Identifier with name a.
+This applicable to template will create matches on any VariableDeclaration that is initialized to the value 0, and has an Identifier with the name a.

-Defining the transformation To define the transformation that is applied to a specific matched code snippet, the keyword transform to is used.
-This section is similar to the template section, however it uses the specific DSL identifiers defined in applicable to, to transfer the context of the matched user code, this allows us to keep parts of the users code important to the original context it was written in.
+Defining the transformation To define the transformation that is applied to a specific matched part of the code, the keyword transform to is used.
+This block is similar to the template block, however it uses the specific DSL identifiers defined in applicable to, to transfer the context of the matched user code, this allows us to keep parts of the users code important to the original context it was written in.

 '''

-transform to{
+1 transform to{

-"() => {
+2 "() => {

-let b = 100;
+3 let b = 100;

-}
+4 }"

+5

 '''